 5) Close the lid and let it cook on low heat

-6) Simmer until the water has been absorbed (about 20 minutes)
+6) Simmer until the liquid has been absorbed (about 20 minutes)

 Remove from heat and use in recipe.
-Its normal for the cooked amaranth to be sticky and clumpy.
-You can crumble it in the recipe you put it into.
+It’s normal for the cooked amaranth to be sticky and clumpy.
+You can crumble it in the recipe where it’s an ingredient.

 front view of amaranth grains being piled into a cone shape